-- During this period 2009/10, no new Local Nature Reserves (LNRs) were designated within the Borough.
-There are currently eight LNRs in the Borough. - Within Stafford Borough 94.42% of nationally important Sites of Special Scientific Interest (SSSIs) meet the Public Service Agreement (PSA) target.
-This is currently 0.6% below Natural England's target of 95% in favourable or recovering condition by 2010.
+- During this period 2010/11, no new Local Nature Reserves (LNRs) were designated within the Borough.
+There are currently eight LNRs in the Borough. - Within Stafford Borough 94.83% of nationally important Sites of Special Scientific Interest (SSSIs) meet the Public Service Agreement (PSA) target.
+This is only slightly below Natural England's target of 95% in favourable or recovering condition by 2010.